Ata-ul-Haye Nasir, Al Hakam

 “Keeping in mind this incident – while laying the foundation of the London Mosque [Fazl Mosque] in 1924 – I had announced that if a person belonging to any religion or community wished to perform their respective worship in that mosque, they would be allowed to do so, provided they abided by the mosque’s sanctity.

-“I recall that when I made this announcement, the European [guests] were astonished and expressed that ‘we had thought that the Muslims only thought about killing others, however, you have presented such a [peaceful] teaching.’ […]
+“I recall that when I made this announcement, the European [guests] were astonished and expressed that ‘we had thought that the Muslims only think about killing others, however, you have presented such a [peaceful] teaching.’ […]

 “One of the many favours of the Ahmadiyya Community’s founder [Hazrat Mirza Ghulam Ahmadas] is that he presented a very beautiful pathway to create peace amongst various sects and communities.
 In many of his books and speeches, he mentioned the Quranic verse: